G7495x/CSE-VTU-Labs---2010-Syllabus/(10CSL78) Web Programming Lab/README.md

 1. Build a Rails application to accept book information viz.
 Access number, Title, Authors, Edition and Publisher from a web page and store the information in a database and to search for a book with the title specified by the user and to display the search results with proper headings.

 ### Software Stack
 * **Operating system used:** Ubuntu 16.04 LTS (64 bit). <br> [Linux is required only for a few programs that need shell command execution.
 For others, Windows may be used. <br> The instructions and code are tailored specifically for Linux only.
-Some changes may be required for a few of them to work in Windows.] <br>
+Some changes are required for a few of them to work in Windows.] <br>
 * **Web browser used:** Mozilla Firefox v50. <br> [It is highly recommended to use Firefox for getting exact output on all programs.]
 * **Apache** server
 * **MySQL** database